elegant-scipy/elegant-scipy/markdown/preface.markdown

 ## Installing Python - Anaconda

-Throughout this book we’re going to assume that you have Python 3.5 (or a later version) and have all the major SciPy packages installed.
+Throughout this book we’re going to assume that you have Python 3.5 (or later) and have all the major SciPy packages installed.
-We will list all of the requirements and the versions we used in the **environment.yml** file packaged with the data for this book.
+We list all of the requirements and the versions we used in the **environment.yml** file packaged with the data for this book.
 The easiest way to get all of these components is to install the Anaconda Python distribution.
 You can download Anaconda here: http://continuum.io/downloads.
 You will also find detailed installation instructions.